 A Nelson man has died after being hit by a car last night while crossing Queen Elizabeth II Dr.

-    Mr Andrews said police would like to speak to the drivers of the two vehicles heading towards town that had passed the man shortly before the accident.
+Police spokeswoman Barbara Dunn said they would like to speak to the drivers of two vehicles who were heading into town who passed the man just before the accident.

 The man who suffered serious injuries died at Nelson Hospital’s emergency department.

 The incident was being investigated by the serious crash investigator and would be referred to the coroner in due course, he said.

 St John Ambulance spokesman Jon Leach said staff had attended the scene to treat the man.